relaxdiego/relaxdiego.github.com/_posts/2021-05-14-rediscovering-devops.md

 So let's start out by defining what DevOps is NOT.

-**FAIR WARNING**: the following text may be controversial but hear me out for a bit and I assure you it will be worth your time.
+> WARNING: the following text may be controversial but hear me
+> out for a bit and I assure you it will be worth your time.

-**First: DevOps is not about automation**.
+### DevOps is not about automation

 That may sound crazy but think about it for a second.
 If you start out with this mindset as the primary goal of DevOps, then you run the risk of pursuing various automation projects that don't have a common goal.
 In this case, automation for the sake of automation is like a sailboat that’s favored by the winds but doesn’t have a rudder to guide it--you're just going nowhere fast.

-**Second: DevOps is not about bringing Dev and Ops together**.
+### DevOps is not about bringing Dev and Ops together

 If all you're doing is coaxing them to work within the same room (physical or virtual) and going "OK, you guys are a team now.
 Play nice."
 That's just like lighting up a bunch of firecrackers and mixing them together in a big tub.
 It may be exciting to watch but that's likely not going to get